telerik/kendo-ui-core/docs/controls/data-management/grid/walkthrough.md

     <div id="grid"></div>

 Now turn the `<div>` into a grid by selecting the `<div>` with a jQuery selector, and calling the `kendoGrid()` function.
-Since the Grid is being created based on an empty `<div>`, you must specify the column layout by passing an array of column definition objects to the column option of the widget.
+Since the Grid is being created based on an empty `<div>`, you have to specify the column layout by passing an array of column definition objects to the column option of the widget.

 ###### Example